10.) Is “Human” Dialogue Possible

 6.)
 Secularism, Communalism and Pluralism

-October 29, 2008 by arvindsharma
+October 29, 2008

 Modern Indian intellectuals never weary of directly or indirectly advocating secularism and of playing St. George against its great adversary communalism.
 The extent to which this antipodality has come to serve as a frame of reference in discussions in present-day India hardly needs any documentation.
 If it does, it is supplied by such books as Communalism and the Writing of Indian History (New Delhi: People’s Publishing House, 1969), and so on.